A selection of people’s memories of Belgrave

 A selection of people’s memories of Belgrave:

-The church clock: “The current tower clock at Belgrave is the second mechanical clock to be in the tower.
+St. Peter’s church clock: “The current tower clock at Belgrave is the second mechanical clock to be in the tower.
 The slate face of the original can still be seen, half way up the north wall of the tower.
 The overflow pipe for the heating’s header tank sticks out through it.
 I imagine it was a simple, one-handed clock.
 When my father took over as clock winder in the mid-1960s, the works of this original clock were still in the clock chamber.
 Shortly afterwards, a gifted builder and craftsman called Fred Newcombe, removed the works from the tower, cleaned and painted them and donated them to the Leicester museum”.
 John Martin-Jones, November 2019.

 The following memories are taken from “Belgrave as I remember it”: